matthewcornell/peepweather/README.txt

 ** recently found - last 5 or so :-)

-** ? single location search (merges zip/lat/lon and search)

-** above single location search as form in header?
+** location search as form in header?

 ** ~ don't show first column if all white?